Obtaining a Library Card

 Most accounts expire every three years and must be renewed with proper ID.
 All patrons are required to have a zero balance on their library card in order to extend the card for another 3 years.
 Minor children’s accounts require a parent/guardian’s ID for renewal. ***Note: You will not be issued a new library card.
 The information is just updated in the library’s lending system. ***

 Computers with high-speed Internet access are located on the 1st floor for adult use.
 Self-registration is available with your WAGGIN Library card.
-Children under 17 must have a library card and parental permission in their on-line registration record to use the computers located in the Children and Young Adult Departments.
+Children under 17 must have a library card and parental permission in their on-line registration record to use the computers located in the Young Adult Department.

 - Computer use is free but there is a charge to print from the computer.
 See Printing